edina/fieldtrip-open/README.md

 Fieldtrip-Open is a mobile mapping and data collection platform.
+This is the branch created for the Cat Watch app project.
 Visit the [project wiki] (https://github.com/edina/fieldtrip-open/wiki) for detailed documentation.